-Department of Planning and Environment, WaterNSW: CAIRO
+Department of Climate Change, Energy, the Environment and Water, WaterNSW: CARM

 To derive an estimate a simple mass balance approach was adopted whereby known inflows and outflows were combined with an assumed loss factor.
 No estimate was made for the area below Narrandera or the Yanco Creek system and aquifer interaction has been excluded from the calculation.